American Idol: Season 18 (2020)

-On May 13, 2019, the series was renewed for an eighteenth season and premiered on February 16, 2020.
+On May 13, 2019, the series was renewed for an eighteenth season and it premiered on February 16, 2020.
 Seacrest returned as host, and Bryan, Perry and Richie returned as judges.
 For the first time, due to the ongoing COVID-19 pandemic, from the top 20 to the finale, the contestants performed in their own homes, while Ryan Seacrest hosted the show remotely in his own home in Los Angeles with the judges also in their respective homes.
 The season was also further truncated, with the top 5 performing in the finale.
 Each finalist also performed only two songs for the finale.
-Just Sam was crowned the winner, with Arthur Gunn finishing as the runner-up.
+On May 17, the season concluded, with Just Sam crowned as the winner, with Arthur Gunn finishing as the runner-up.
 "Rise Up", the song Just Sam performed for their audition and reprised on the finale, was released as their debut song.

-Season 19
+Season 19 (2021)

-On May 15, 2020, ABC renewed the series for a nineteenth season.
+On May 15, 2020, ABC renewed the series for a nineteenth season and it premiered on February 14, 2021.
 Seacrest returned as host, and Bryan, Perry and Richie returned as judges.
-Later in October, it was announced that Bobby Bones will return as mentor.
-On November 10, they announced the season will premiere on February 14, 2021.
-Chayce Beckham was crowned the winner, while Willie Spence finished as the runner-up.
+Later in October, it was announced that Bobby Bones would return as mentor.
+On May 23, the season concluded, with Chayce Beckham crowned the winner, with Willie Spence finishing as the runner-up and Grace Kinstler in third place.
 "23", the song Chayce Beckham wrote and performed for Top 4, was released as his debut song.

-Season 20
+Season 20 (2022)

-On May 13, 2021, ABC renewed the series for a twentieth season.
+On May 13, 2021, ABC renewed the series for a twentieth season and it premiered on February 27, 2022.
 Seacrest returned as host, and Bryan, Perry and Richie returned as judges.
-On December 2, they announced the season will premiere on February 27, 2022.
 On December 31, it was announced that Bones would not be returning as a mentor.
-Noah Thompson was crowned the winner, with HunterGirl finishing as the runner-up.
+On May 22, the season concluded, with Noah Thompson crowned as the winner, with HunterGirl finishing as the runner-up and Leah Marlene in third place.
 "One Day Tonight", the song Noah Thompson performed for the Grand Finale, was released as his debut song.

-Season 21
+Season 21 (2023)

+On May 13, 2022, ABC renewed the series for a twenty-first season and it premiered on February 19, 2023.
+Seacrest returned as host, and Bryan, Perry and Richie returned as judges.
+On May 21, the season concluded, with Iam Tongi crowned as the winner, with Megan Danielle finishing as the runner-up and Colin Stough placing third.

+Season 22 (2024)

-On May 13, 2022, ABC renewed the series for a twenty-first season.
-In July 2022, it was announced that Seacrest would be returning as host and that Bryan, Perry and Richie would again be judges.
-On November 7, it was announced that Season 21 would premiere on February 19, 2023.
+On May 16, 2023, ABC renewed the series for a twenty-second season and it premiered on February 18, 2024.
+Seacrest returned as host, and Bryan, Perry and Richie returned as judges.
+In February 2024, Perry announced that the season would be her last.
+On May 19, the season concluded, with Abi Carter crowned as the winner, with Will Moseley finishing as the runner-up and Jack Blocker placing third.